MargotBelot/entomological-label-information-extraction/TECHNICAL_GUIDE.md

 conda env create -f environment.yml conda activate entomological-label
 ```

-There is no need to create a new environment file—just use the one provided.
+There is no need to create a new environment file, just use the one provided.

 # Install the package (basic installation)
 pip install -e .